irplonk/automated-turbulence-detection/README.md

 No manual building is necessary, all project files and dependencies will be compiled automatically upon launch

 #### Installation
-If the project zip file was downloaded, unzip the downloaded files
+If the project zip file was downloaded, unzip the downloaded files.

+Navigate to server/turb/WeatherReportSimulator/Weather_Data and unzip the file all.201708_week1.zip.001 using [7-Zip](https://www.7-zip.org/) or another file archiver with the ability to decompress zip files with multiple volumes.

 ### Running